The 2010 Kellogg Risk Summit takes a closer look at the interplay between marketing and risk management

 Lyons mentioned that in the Quarterly Survey of Bank Risk Officers

-conducted by FICO and PRMIA, which is completed in conjunction with the Zell Center for Risk Research, the overall outlook toward credit conditions remains challenging.
+conducted by FICO and PRMIA, the overall outlook toward credit conditions remains challenging.
 However, she sees some signs that credit lending is expanding.

 The financial crisis has been painful for risk managers but also a learning opportunity, said Yan Chang ’06, vice president, risk management, Discover Financial Services, who gave another keynote address.